Sylvester domains and pro-$p$ groups: Introduction

 \section{Introduction}

 A Sylvester rank function on a ring $R$ is a function taking non-negative real values on matrices over $R$ and satisfying a series of conditions (see Paragraph \ref{subsec-intro-division-rings}) resembling the conditions of the rank function of matrices over a field.
 The value of a Sylvester rank function $\rk$ on a matrix $A$ over $R$ is bounded from above by its inner rank $\rk(A)\le \irk_R(A)$.
 If $\irk_R$ is itself a Sylvester rank function, then the ring $R$ is called a \emph{Sylvester domain}.
 This notion appeared first implicitly in the works of P. Cohn and was explicitly defined by W. Dicks and E. Sontag \cite{DS78}.
-One remarkable property of a Sylvester domain $R$ is that it has a universal division ring of fractions $\D_R$ such that for every matrix $A$ over $R$, its rank over $\D_R$ is equal to its inner rank $\irk_R(A)$.
+One remarkable property of a Sylvester domain $R$ is that it has a universal division ring of fractions $\D_R$ into which it embeds and such that for every matrix $A$ over $R$, its rank over $\D_R$ is equal to its inner rank $\irk_R(A)$.
+In particular, $R$ has no zero divisors, see \cite[Sec.
+0]{DS78}.

 In the case $R=K[\Gamma]$ is a group algebra of a free group $\Gamma$ over a field $K$, it was proven by P. Cohn \cite[Theorem 7.11.8, Proposition 5.5.1]{cohnFreeIdealRings2006} that \(K[\Gamma]\) is a Sylvester domain.
 In \cite{HL22}, F. Henneke and D. L\'opez-\'Alvarez considered the case where $\Gamma$ is a free-by-$\Z$ group and showed that $K[\Gamma]$ is a Sylvester domain if and only if every left finitely generated projective $K[\Gamma]$-module is free.